Benign breast lumps

 • Pain that doesn’t go away in one part of your breast or armpit.

-Although most breast lumps are benign, these symptoms can sometimes be a sign of breast cancer.
-So, if you notice any unusual symptoms, get checked by a doctor as it can be difficult to tell from how a lump looks and feels if it’s benign or cancerous.
+Most breast lumps are benign.
+But these symptoms can sometimes be a sign of breast cancer.
+So, if you notice any unusual symptoms, get checked by a doctor.
+It can be hard to tell if a lump is benign or cancerous, just from how it looks and feels.

 Diagnosis of benign breast lumps

 You might feel a lump in your breasts when you’re checking them.
-Or a routine breast screening mammogram might discover a lump you hadn’t noticed.
+Or a routine breast screening mammogram for women over 40 might discover a lump you hadn’t noticed.

-Your GP may ask you to come back for another appointment at a different time in your menstrual cycle if they think the changes may be related to your hormones.
+Your GP may ask you to come back for another appointment.
+They may want to see you at a different time in your menstrual cycle.
 This is because lumps can come and go at certain times in your cycle.

-If you have a breast lump, you’ll usually need to have further tests to check whether the lump is caused by cancer or something else.
+You’ll usually need to have further tests if you have a breast lump.
+This is to check the lump is nothing worrying, and to make sure it’s not cancerous.
 Your GP will refer you to a doctor at a hospital or specialist breast clinic to have these tests.
-What tests you need will depend on what symptoms you have and your age.
+What tests you need will depend on what symptoms you have, and your age.
 You may be asked to have:

 • a mammogram – this is an X-ray of your breast

-• ultrasound – this produces an image of the inside of your breast
+• ultrasound – this gives an image of the inside of your breast

 Treatment of benign breast lumps